 Corn has been the dominant crop in Iowa for more than 150 years!
 A number of factors contribute to make corn Iowa's number one crop:

 Corn is planted when the soil is warm enough to germinate the seeds but not so early that the young plants are likely to be damaged by frost.
 In Iowa, this can be in early April for the state's southern counties, but it can be several weeks later for the state's northern most counties.

 Corn grows on every continent except Antarctica.
 Most corn is grown in middle latitudes (between 30 and 45 degrees), about equal to the area north of New Orleans and south of Montana in the Northern Hemisphere.

 Officially, one acre is 4,840 square yards or 43,560 square feet.
 To imagine how big that is, think of a standard football field, which is almost the same size.

-In 2011, Iowa corn growers harvested an average of 172 bushels per acre.
-The national average was 147 bushels per acre.
+In 2013, Iowa corn growers are projected to harvest an average of 162 bushels per acre.
+Nationally, the average is projected at 155 bushels per acre.
+(Source: USDA September 2013)